Contents Home back

 Text

-There are 9 lines of text in two paragraphs near the top of the page.
-The plant intrudes in the second paragraph.
+The text is subdivided into two paragraphs near the top of the page.
+The plant drawing intrudes into the second paragraph.

 Currier language: A